 Acceptable Targets: Everyone and everything on the planet, at one point or another, has been lampooned on the show, even the show itself.

 Kyle, Stan and Kenny themselves.
 Are they really good boys, but with some Anti-Hero traits?
-Or they are Enfant Terribles and sociopaths Not So Different compared to Cartman?
-The fact that they still are Cartman friends after he crossed the Moral Event Horizon in "Scott Tenorman Must Die" or the infamous attempted genocide in "Coon & Friends" support this interpretation.
+Or they are Enfant Terribles and sociopaths who are Not So Different compared to Cartman?
+The fact that they still are Cartman's friends after he crossed the Moral Event Horizon in "Scott Tenorman Must Die" or the infamous attempted genocide in "Coon & Friends" support this interpretation.